hacrom/documentation/README.md

-# MaLSAMi project documentation
+# HaCRoM project documentation

-Welcome to the MaLSAMi project documentation.
+Welcome to the HaCRoM project documentation.

 In here we will document our progress and almost all subprojects or programs we will create or write.
-If you want to take a deeper look in our open source code projects please refer to the [MaLSAMi Github Page](https://github.com/malsami)
+If you want to take a deeper look in our open source code projects please refer to the [HaCRoM Github Page](https://github.com/hacrom)

 ## About the project